 In a true social network, every point is a starting point.
 Every hub connects you, by way of its spokes, to other hubs, and the wheels keep turning.
 We ourselves are the wheels: hub and spoke.

 So my advice is: listen for a while, find some conversations that appeal to you, and join in; we all want you to.
 Comment if there’s an opportunity, or start your own blog.
 But remember: be kind.
-What’s the point otherwise?
+Otherwise, what’s the point?